tamlt2704/SalaryPaymentFileExporter/README.md

 - Default export files are saved in the `outbox` directory.
 - You can configure export settings in `config/export.yml`.
-- For scheduled exports, see the Sidekiq or cron job configuration.
+- For scheduled exports, see crontab -l